Over on Facebook, people are asking questions like,

-There is a possibility that my father was home on leave.
+There is a possibility that my father was home on leave but that does not seem to be the case.
 That’s why I wanted to see if I could find someone from the 728th Squadron who was still living and might have relevant records of that kind of stuff.

 According to others who might know, my parents fought often.
 I’m thinking that whether or not he was home on leave, sometime in January 1961, perhaps during a fight, my mother blurted out something like, “Russel’s not even your son!
 He’s the milkman’s son!”